Aging Life Care Professionals

-Making the decision as to which geriatric care manager a senior chooses can seem like a daunting task, however.
+Making the decision as to which geriatric care manager a family chooses can seem like a daunting task.
 Such an important role should be carefully thought out, and there are many factors that could influence a senior's decision, or that of his or her loved ones.

-Here are some things to keep in mind when choosing a geriatric care manager:
+Here are some things to keep in mind when choosing a care professional.

 Geriatric Care Managers charge clients in a variety of ways, but typically their hourly rates are between $50-$200 / hr.
 Medicare, Medicaid and health insurance very rarely pay for these costs, long term care insurance might, but most often this is an out-of-pocket cost.